 - Nuts, seeds, dried fruit; There are lots of calories in all of these.

 - Pemmican.
 You can find Pemmican bars on Amazon

 - Pet food!
 Don’t forget Lucky, he wants to survive too, and continue to love and protect you.

 Also, don’t forget to stockpile the things needed to open and consume those foods.
-The last thing you want is to have a lot of cans and no can opener.
+The last thing you want is to have lots of cans, but no can opener.